AuDHD Assessment

 Step 2 – Meet with Dr. Cameron Staley

-• Two to four appointments for you to share more about your experiences, strengths, needs, preferences, and challenges which will guide our discussion about how your experiences may align with both Autistic experiences and ADHD traits.
+• One to three appointments for you to share more about your experiences, strengths, needs, preferences, and challenges which will guide our discussion about how your experiences may align with both Autistic experiences and ADHD traits.
 You will have opportunities to clarify, expand, or modify your responses from the questionnaires when we meet to provide greater insight into your experiences as we explore your identity and ADHD symptoms.

 • The majority of each appointment will consist of you sharing your experiences.
 Dr. Staley will ask you follow-up questions as needed and share his thoughts and insights with you throughout the process.
 The meetings will feel more like a guided conversation with the goal of increasing your comfort leading to more openness and authenticity to facilitate the accuracy of identifying autism and ADHD symptoms.